AreParameswarudu/AWS-DEV-SCRIPTS/GIT-commands.md

 **Example**
 Now refresh the GitHub page and you can see the files.

---> In Local, open hello.txt and add some content here.
+--> In Local, open `hello.txt` and add some content here.
---> git status --> now you can see the file in red color which is modified, now you need to stage this file.
+--> `git status` --> now you can see the file in red color which is modified, now you need to stage this file.
---> git add hello.txt --> now you have stagged this file, if you want all the files to stage use.
+--> `git add hello.txt` --> now you have stagged this file, if you want all the files to stage use.
-git add --a
+--> `git add --a`
---> git status --> now this is green color, ready to commit
+--> `git status` --> now this is green color, ready to commit

---> git commit -m 'modified hello.txt' --> this is now committed to local repo, you need to push to central pro GitHub.
+--> `git commit -m 'modified hello.txt'` --> this is now committed to local repo, you need to push to central pro GitHub.
---> git push --> no need to add origin, that is only for first time and also no need to add remote origin that is also for first time.
+--> `git push` --> no need to add origin, that is only for first time and also no need to add remote origin that is also for first time.